cjoh513/LSU-COMET-Lab/README.md

 Scripts and functions we find useful related to our research.

 ### Common Issues for Freshmen
-Guides and common pit-falls for those new to LSU
+Guides and common pit-falls for those new to LSU.

+### Hysplit
+Information about incorporating wrfout files into the hysplit modeling framework.

 # About Us